qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

     )

 In this case circuits will first be transpiled to respect the 5-qubit star connectivity, with qubit 2 as the middle qubit.
 This will potentially add some SWAP gates.
 Then all gates will be converted to native.
-The :class:`qibo.transpiler.unroller.NativeGates` transpiler used in this example assumes Z, RZ, GPI2 or U3 as the single-qubit native gates, and supports CZ and iSWAP as two-qubit natives.
+The :class:`qibo.transpiler.unroller.Unroller` transpiler used in this example assumes Z, RZ, GPI2 or U3 as the single-qubit native gates, and supports CZ and iSWAP as two-qubit natives.
 In this case we restricted the two-qubit gate set to CZ only.
 The final_layout contains the final logical-physical qubit mapping.